NativeScript/docs-v7/getting-started.md

 ### 3. Explore the **[modules overview](modules.md)** and the **[API Reference](ApiReference/application/README.md)**.

 The extensive overview and API reference will introduce to the how-tos of NativeScript development.
 You will learn how to tap into the native capabilities that you want to implement inside your app.

+# Remarks
+If you hit some unexpected behavior please check the [Troubleshooting](./troubleshooting.md) article.